DanielElam/SET08103-group-project/use-cases/use-case- Capital cities.md

 ### Goal in Context

-As an employee of the World Health Organisation, I want to produce a report on...
+As an employee of the World Health Organisation, I want to produce a report on all the capital cities in the world organised by largest population to smallest, so that I can supply governments with information about the effects of the ongoing pandemic.

 ### Scope